 Your next statement will be mailed to you after your insurance makes payment on your account.
 At this time, you may owe a portion of the statement that was not paid by insurance.
 If your insurance company does not process payment after 45 days, you will receive monthly statements indicating the status of your account.

-If you have no insurance coverage, and anticipate some trouble paying your hospital bill, please contact the Patient Accounts Manager, who will be happy to assist you.
-Call (207) 373-2290.
+If you have no insurance coverage, and anticipate some trouble paying your hospital bill, please contact the Patient Access & Financial Service Specialist, who will be happy to assist you.
+You can also inquire if you have questions or concerns with your bill.
+Call (207) 373-2277 to speak with the Patient Access & Financial Service Specialist, or you can reach Customer Service at (888) 869-3101.